Long-term contraception more effective than pills

 IUDs and implants usually cost more than $500 and typically aren't covered by insurance, she said.

-"Nationally, only about 5 percent are using long-lasting methods like IUDs and implants.
+"Nationally, only about five percent are using long-lasting methods like IUDs and implants.
 We know one of the barriers to why they're not using them more frequently is up-front costs," Winner added.

 "One of the beauties of this study is that it shows that when you take cost out of the equation and you educate women objectively and effectively, about 75 percent of them chose a long-acting method," she said.